Sunday, March 31, 2024

 I've often wanted to meet or hear of someone whose parents, or grandparents got to where they lived by covered wagon.
 Perhaps it's because I rely on The New York Times and The Wall Street Journal for my obituary reading—and while they are national papers—I believe an East Coast skewing emerges on how a deceased's ancestors travelled to where the deceased was born.

-Usually, the ancestors either escaped Germany while they could before Hitler really took over, or they immigrated into the United States though Ellis Island, like my father's parents from Greece.
+Usually, the ancestors either escaped Germany while they could before Hitler really took over, or they immigrated into the United States through Ellis Island, like my father's parents from Greece.
 My wife's father came through Ellis Island from Ireland, but not her mother.
 She came over first class from England, and as such, didn't have to pass through Ellis Island.
 Still an immigrant, however.

 The obituary for the astronaut Thomas Stafford, 93, Who Led First U.S.-Soviet Space Mission in yesterday's NYT mentions that he was born in Weatherford, Oklahoma, west of Oklahoma City in 1930.
 His father was a dentist and his mother Mary Ellen (Patten) Stafford had moved to Oklahoma as a child in her family's covered wagon.
 The horse drawn Greyhound bus.